hashicorp/nomad/website/source/docs/http/sys-key-status.html.md

 <dl>
   <dt>Description</dt>
   <dd>
-    Returns information about the current encryption key used by Vault.
+    Returns information about the current encryption key used by Nomad.
   </dd>

   <dt>Method</dt>